RedHatWorkshops/fusev7-workshop/labs/20-migrate-rider-auto-ws-fis.md

 ```

 The build will be begin and via binary streams, deploy to your OpenShift environment.
+You will need to **DELETE THE ROUTE** that is created, and **Establish a new one**.

 21. Via the OpenShift webconsole, login using the developer/developer credentials and navigate to Routes.
 22. Click on the route that was created and verify the WSDL is accessible.
 The URI context is `/cxf/order?wsdl`
 23. Using PostMan or SOAP UI, copy the WSDL URL and send a sample SOAP request message.
 You should receive an OK response message, and your request should end up on the AMQ `incomingOrders` queue.